 - LJMU students or new graduates have exclusive access to opportunities for flexible, part-time, paid work through Unitemps at Liverpool John Moores University - our very own on-campus recruitment agency.
 As well as boosting your finances, assignments strengthen LJMU graduates’ CVs, their employability skills and their organisational awareness.

-- We regularly invite employers and recruiters to speak to students via our ‘Be Inspired’ and ‘Virtual Careers Zone: Meet the Employer’ online sessions.
+- We regularly invite employers and recruiters to speak to students both in-person and at online events.
 Employers talk about opportunities they have available, offer advice about the application process and talk about their own career journey.
 Recent employers have included the BBC, BAE Systems, Merseyside Police, Ardent, Tutor Trust, Crown Prosecution Service, Pirelli, Boohoo and Matalan.
 Check out the programme of events here.

 After you graduate